 Once you have created your email newsletter, with a specific focus and content balance, your next step is to properly communicate its existence and facilitate the process to subscribe.
 Include the subscription form on your website and blog.
 Be sure to explain what subscribers can expect from the newsletter, how often they will receive it, and catch their interest to get them to subscribe.
 You can even add a preview link, like Brain Pickings newsletter shows in the image below.
 Launch an email campaign and share the announcement of your new newsletter on social media.

 The four points above are best practices when building a newsletter, but always keep in mind that every company is different.
-If you want to engage insurance leads with a powerful newsletter, create one that resonates with your audience and that targets their specific needs and values.
+If you want to engage insurance leads with a powerful newsletter and sell insurance, create one that resonates with your audience and that targets their specific needs and values.
 For example, if you specialize in selling insurance to groups under 100 lives, take advantage of the specific niche you sell to and connect on a deeper level.
 Keep in mind to always test your newsletter on a computer and phone before sending them.
 In conclusion, by creating a newsletter and staying consistent, your insurance leads will start thinking of you as their trusted advisor.